What’s The Proper CBD Dose For My Dog?

 As pet owners recognize the health promoting possibilities of CBD for their own dogs, Cannabidiol has become less of an alternative treatment option and more of an accepted way to provide vital relief for pets with anxiety, arthritis or even cancer.
 Although there is a growing body of scientific evidence supporting the use of CBD to improve the lives of our canine companions, there still remains a lack of real-world application for individual dosage requirements for different canine medical conditions.
 Pet owners can be the leading authority to answer these questions by contributing their own science-based empirical evidence.

-With perceptive observation, consistent documentation and a true devotion to achieving better health of their own dog, pet owners who are willing to share their own positive CBD experiences are fast becoming indispensable leaders toward building a broader knowledge base of CBD as healing nutrient for all dogs.
+With perceptive observation, consistent documentation and a true devotion to achieving better health of their own dog, pet owners who are willing to share their own positive CBD experiences are fast becoming indispensable leaders toward building a broader knowledge base of CBD as a healing nutrient for all dogs.